Maymana

-On 18 March 2014, a suicide bomber detonated his explosives near the entrance to a busy market in Maymana, killing 15 people including women and children and injuring 27 others.
-The attack came ahead of the presidential elections on 5 April.

-On 14 August 2021, Maymana was seized by Taliban fighters, becoming the twenty-second provincial capital to be captured by the Taliban in the wider 2021 Taliban offensive.
-As of January 2022, however, clashes between Taliban and resistance fighters and protests have been reported in the city.

-Location
+Maimana has a domestic airport, a number of bazaars, mosques, universities, public parks, hospitals, and over 16,560 dwelling units.
+The Afghanistan Ring Road passes through the city.
+The closest major cities to Maimana are Andkhoy in Faryab, Sheberghan in Jowzjan Province, and Sar-e-Pol in Sar-e-Pol Province.
+The city is to be connected by railroad with Herat to the southwest and Mazar-i-Sharif to the northeast.

+Geography

-Maymana is located at the northern foot of the Torkestan Range at an elevation of 877 m on the old terrace of the Qeysar or Maymana River, which is a right tributary of the Murghab River.
-The Maymana River branches off of the Band-e Turkistan River 50 km south of the city.
-The highlands of the Maymana region generally possess a very rich topsoil which supports the seasonal agricultural activities.
+Maimana is located at the northern foot of the Torkestan Range at an elevation of 877 m on the old terrace of the Qeysar or Maimana River, which is a right tributary of the Murghab River.
+The Maimana River branches off of the Band-e Turkistan River 50 km south of the city.
+The highlands of the Maimana region generally possess a very rich topsoil which supports the seasonal agricultural activities.

 Land use

-Maymana is a trading and transit hub in northern Afghanistan.
-Just over half of the land in Maymana is non built-up (57%) consisting largely of agriculture.
+Maimana is a trading and transit hub in northern Afghanistan.
+Just over half of the land in Maimana is non built-up (57%) consisting largely of agriculture.
 The central districts (2-5) have higher dwelling density and clear road grids.
 The outer districts (1, 7-10) are characterized by more agricultural land.

-Population

-During the 19th century, the population of the settlement was estimated at 15,000–18,000 families (or roughly 75,000-95,000 individuals) and was assumed to be a dominantly Uzbek city due to the market language which was mostly Chagatai language.
-However, documents show it was a city of different a minority of ethnicities and people such as Turkmens, Tajiks.
-In 1958, the population was estimated to be 30,000.
-By 1979 this had risen to 38,250, and by 1982 to 56,973.
-Since there was never an official population census, those previous data should not be taken seriously.
-In 2004, it was estimated that Maymana has a population of 75,900 but was not backed by any evidence.
-In 2015, the population was estimated to be 149,040 by UN supported observers.
-Maymana has 10 districts and a total land area of 3,461 hectares.
-The total number of dwellings in this city are 16,560.
+Climate